cs-internship/cs-finance/accounting/expenses.md

 # Overview
-All the expenses of CS Internship program that CS Wallet is paying is documented here:
+All the expenses covered by CS Wallet for the CS Internship program are documented here:
 # Expenses

 | USD | Crypto Amount | To | Description | Transaction |